-NOTE 1: Spontaneous ignition for pyrophoric gases is not always immediate, and there may be a delay.
+NOTE 3: Spontaneous ignition for pyrophoric gases is not always immediate, and there may be a delay.

-NOTE 2: In the absence of data on its pyrophoricity, a flammable gas mixture should be classified as a pyrophoric gas if it contains more than 1% (by volume) of pyrophoric component(s).
+NOTE 4: In the absence of data on its pyrophoricity, a flammable gas mixture should be classified as a pyrophoric gas if it contains more than 1% (by volume) of pyrophoric component(s).

-2.2.2.3 A flammable gas that is also chemically unstable is additionally classified in one of the two categories for chemically unstable gases using the methods described in Part III of the Manual of Tests and Criteria according to the following table:

-Table 2.2.3: Criteria for chemically unstable gases
+NOTE 5: Pyrophoric and/or chemically unstable gases are always considered classified into Category 1A.
+See Table 2.2.2 for the appropriate label elements for flammable gases classified into one category and Table 2.2.3 for flammable gases classified into more than one category.